Evan-Coleman/Navius/workspace_migration/roadmap/43-code-migration-finalization.md

 - [x] Implement a complete service registry with feature flags
 - [x] Create a default configuration file

-### 4. Legacy Code Removal (0% Complete)
+### 4. Legacy Code Removal (100% Complete)

-- [ ] Identify all legacy code in `/src` that needs to be removed
+- [x] Identify all legacy code in `/src` that needs to be removed
-- [ ] Verify that all functionality has a replacement in the new structure
+- [x] Verify that all functionality has a replacement in the new structure
-- [ ] Remove the old `/src` folder entirely
+- [x] Remove the old `/src` folder entirely
-- [ ] Update any documentation that references the old structure
+- [x] Update any documentation that references the old structure

 ### 5. Verification and Testing (0% Complete)